fwip/mtg_pronouns/README.md

 File any issues / enhancement requests on the issue tracker.
 If you're ambitious, submit a pull request.

 If you're more patient, read through the list of translated cards, and let me know if there are any that are legitimately confusing.

+## Sources

+Card data is scraped from [http://gatherer.wizards.com/Pages/Search/Default.aspx?output=spoiler&method=text&action=advanced&name=+%5b%5d].
+(This page is about 27Mb in size, I do not recommend clicking on it.)